Choosing Sake for Keto: Low-Carb Options and Drinking Tips

 Despite the confounding information, because most sake has zero grams of sugar, it is safe to assume that the glycemic index of sake is low.

-The glycemic index (GI) of foods can be valuable to be aware of while following a keto diet because the GI shows how fast food absorbs into the bloodstream which is something that could impact ketosis.3
+The glycemic index (GI) of foods can be valuable to be aware of while following a keto diet because the GI shows how fast food absorbs into the bloodstream which is something that could impact ketosis.4

-Furthermore, the glycemic index rating system is broken down into 3 ranges which are low (less than 55), medium (55 to 70), and high (anything more than 70).4 Using the rating of sake from the above research study, sake has a medium glycemic index.
+Furthermore, the glycemic index rating system is broken down into 3 ranges which are low (less than 55), medium (55 to 70), and high (anything more than 70).5 Using the rating of sake from the above research study, sake has a medium glycemic index.

-Is Sake Keto-Approved?
+Is Sake Suitable for Keto?

 A bar has a shelf full of various alcoholic drinks, ranging from whiskey to gin, rum, tequila, and vodka, arranged in neat rows with some bottles prominently displayed in the front, creating a simple but vibrant and colorful focal point.

-Source: Chris F from Pexels7
+Source: Chris F from Pexels6

 There are also specific brands that would be better to enjoy while following keto because some brands are lower carb than others, specifically ordering or buying a dry sake would be best while on a keto diet because it is less sweet and would have fewer carbs and sugar.